Multiple crews respond to fire at Hagerman Christian Center

 HAGERMAN, Idaho — Multiple crews responded to a fire at the Hagerman Christian Center Friday evening.

-Hagerman Fire Protection District Chief Tim Peterson told KTVB the fire has impacted 70-75% of the church and crews are actively working the fire.
+Hagerman Fire Protection District Chief Tim Peterson told KTVB late Friday the fire had impacted 70-75% of the church.

-Fire crews from Hagerman, Bliss, Gooding, Buhl, Jerome and Wendell responded to the church Friday.
+Hagerman Fire Protection District, Bliss Fire, Gooding Fire, Buhl Fire, Jerome Rural Fire and Wendell Fire crews responded to the church around 8 p.m.

+Peterson said the final crews left the church at 3:30 a.m.
+Saturday after responding to additional hot spots.
+The fire is out.

 This story will be updated.
 KTVB is working to gather more information.